Women in the Arab world: Economic role

 There are three reasons that hold women back from the labor force.
 First, the socio-economic environment discourages women from working despite encouraging them to get an education, especially in oil-rich Gulf nations.
 Oil and oil-related revenues perpetuate patriarchal family structures because the state itself is the “patriarch” of its citizens, employing them and providing them with ready income.
-This means that citizens don't have to look for ways to make money outside of state patronage, and may just reinforce already existing conservative gender roles where women stay at home.
+This means that citizens do not have to look for ways to make money outside of state patronage, and may just reinforce already existing conservative gender roles where women stay at home.
 Oil and oil-related revenues also structure the economy away from female-intensive sectors.
 Secondly, patriarchal state institution systems often means weak, dependent private sectors that do not want to or can not afford to assume the cost of women's reproductive roles.
 This seriously hinders women's practical and logistical participation in the labor force.
 Thirdly, the inhospitable business environment in the private sector discourages women to work.
 No Arab country has a legal quota for the percentage of women it must include on corporate boards.
 Only Morocco and Djibouti have laws against gender discrimination in hiring and for equal remuneration for equal work.
 Algeria has also ruled in favor of equal pay for equal work.

+Dr. Nadia Yousaf, an Egyptian sociologist, stated in an article on labor-force participation by women of Middle Eastern and Latin American Countries that the "Middle East reports systematically the lowest female activity rates on record" for labor.
+However, this data often ignores informal and agricultural work traditionally carried out by women.
+Thereby underestimating their real economic role.
+Therefore, historical and modern records suggest that women's labor has been active but largely invisible in official narratives.

 Women could contribute to the country's economy since women's employment can significantly improve household income—by as much as 25 percent—and lead many families out of poverty.
 It continues that increased household income will not only positively impact MENA economies on the micro-level, but it will bolster economies on the macro level as well.